 As Sparkling Ice explained on their website, the minuscule calorie count is due to the Malic acid, juice content, and colorings.

-While you may see the many vitamins listed in Sparkling Ice’s ingredient list and assume that this means the beverage is actively healthy, unfortunately, most drinks with added vitamins don’t actually do much for your body.
+While you may see the many vitamins listed in Sparkling Ice’s ingredient list and assume that this means the beverage is actively healthy, unfortunately, most drinks with added vitamins may not do as much for your body as you are led to think.

-We examined Vitamin Water and found that most of the added vitamins in that beverage didn’t have a significant effect on the body — especially as most people already get enough of the vitamins that are added, making them meaningless!
-Read all about that analysis in our post here.
+We examined Vitamin Water and found that many of the added vitamins in that beverage did not have a significant effect on the body — especially as most people already get enough of the vitamins that are added, making them meaningless!
+This is because the vitamins are water-soluble, if you are an otherwise healthy individual and eating a varied diet, it is likely you are already getting these nutrients.
+Water-soluble nutrients consumed in excess are excreted in the urine.

 If you like the sound of a fruity carbonated beverage but aren’t sure about Sparkling Ice because of all of the additives, why not try making a more natural and healthy version at home?
 Simply take sparkling water, and add berries, lemons, or other fruits for extra flavor!